hossamtech/Distributed-Processing-System/README.md

-Here’s a translated version of your README in English:

----

 # Distributed Processing System - Matrices and Image Filtering

 The project proposes a distributed processing system that efficiently handles operations on matrices and image filtering.
 Users submit their requests to a central server, which distributes tasks across available worker nodes.
 The distributed architecture ensures parallel execution of tasks, while an intuitive user interface simplifies task submission and tracking.